 Let's get right to it.

-How come how come Well is that the is it wait is is that the latest that Cheney was drunk?
+Is that the latest that Cheney was drunk?

-The one I personally like, Jim is that is that uh uh Cheney purposely shot Whittington to send Scooter Libby a message that Scooter, if you implicate me in that case of yours, this can happen to you.
+The one I personally like, Jim, is that Cheney purposely shot Whittington to send Scooter Libby a message.

-It ain't that far fetched.
+It ain't that far-fetched.

-Uh uh down in Texas, probably.
+Down in Texas, probably.

 Not probably.

-Tell me whether it isn't.
+Tell me whether it is.

-I am just following in your footsteps there, big boy.
+Hey, I'm just following in your footsteps there, big boy.

 So without me, you guys would have no material.